rileymullins/TFlex/README.md

     - **'start' coordinate** is the true end of the read.
     - **Largest start coordinate** (most downstream) is the closest to the transposon.

-### Key logic for converting the fragment-based peaks to SRT barcode-based peaks
-- **Fragment-based peaks:** Peaks called from the initial input qbed file where every row represents one uniquely fragmented molecule for which the read ended at a different position.
-- **SRT barcode-based peaks:** Refined fragment-based peaks where the start and end coordinates are defined based on the unique SRT barcode positions within the peak.

-  - **Peak start** = the **smallest** value between the minimum 'end' coordinate of '+' strand fragments and maximum 'start' coordinate of '-' strand fragments.
-    - This represents the most **upstream** value that is the most proximal to the transposon between the '+' and '-' strand fragments.
-  - **Peak end** = the **largest** value between the minimum 'end' coordinate of '+' strand fragments and maximum 'start' coordinate of '-' strand fragments.
-    - This represents the most **downstream** value that is the most proximal to the transposon between the '+' and '-' strand fragments.
-  - There is a 100bp extension applied to both ends of the SRT barcode-based peak.
-    - If the SRT barcode-based peak has only fragments of one SRT barcode, then the width would be 0.
-With 100bp extension to either side, this becomes 200.

-- Note that in both instances, the minimum 'end' coordinate of '+' strand fragments and maximum 'start' coordinate of '-' strand fragments are used.
-  - This is because these value represent the most proximal position of all fragments of a given SRT barcode to the transposon.
-  - It is the best approximation of the true transposon insertion site if the read does not make contact with the transposon.

-- The SRT barcode-based peak width will nearly always be smaller than the fragment-based peak width.
-  - However on rare occasion, the fragment-based peak width will be larger.
-The following logic explains how this can happen:
-    - The peak caller will always apply an extension to both side of the fragment-based peak (set by extend parameter, default 200bp to both sides)
-      - A 100bp extension is applied to both sides of the SRT barcode-based peak.
-      - In some cases, a fragment will occur in the extension window of the fragment-based peak *and* will be <100bp from the peak start or end.
-      - If that fragment is from the strand-aware most proximal position of the SRT barcode to the transposon, then the 100bp extension applied after defining the SRT barcode peak will generate a SRT barcode-based peak width > fragment-based peak width.

 ### Key logic for visualization
 - **Frequently, multiple fragments of the same SRT barcode will be present in the same peak.**
   - When generating SRT barcode-based peaks, the count of unique SRT barcodes suffices.